Wednesday, August 20, 2025

 Monday, March 24, 2025

-Captured in a Flash: the Epitome of Bulldog Tenacity (Audio Report)
+Captured in a Flash: The Epitome of Bulldog Tenacity (Audio Report)

 Marching 101 band member and drum major Trent Bryant had 15 minutes of fame that lasted three months or so.